tirthalpatel/Learning-Spring/gs-spring-boot/gs-spring-boot-app/README.md

 ### Spring Boot + Hawtio (a lightweight web console to monitor and manage application)

-* Add Spring Boot Actuator dependency in pom.xml (it internally expects that "spring-boot-starter-actuator" is added too)
+* Add Hawtio dependencies in pom.xml (it internally expects that "spring-boot-starter-actuator" is added too)

 		<dependency>
 			<groupId>io.hawt</groupId>